 Permanent insurance policies typically require higher premiums in the early years than term insurance policies.
-With permanent insurance, you need to cover the insurance costs plus contribute extra to build up the cash value.
+With permanent insurance, you need to cover the insurance costs and contribute extra to build up the cash value.

 How It Works

 With a permanent life insurance policy, you often start with a premium that’s bigger than the amount needed to provide pure life insurance protection.
 For example, whole life insurance (a type of permanent insurance) may feature a level premium, which stays the same each year.
-In the early years, any excess money from your premiums goes into your cash value where it can be invested.
+In the early years, any excess money from your premiums goes into your cash value, where it can be invested.
 As you age and the cost of insurance increases, your cash value and any earnings help pay for the policy.